 At the intersection, take a left on the dirt road.
 It is relatively flat and well-graded road.
 After almost 3 miles, the road turns north.
 Take the road for another 3 3/4 miles to Jones Valley Road.
 If parking at the road junction, elevation is at about 6,280’.

 Once on Jones Valley Road, 2WD can reach the summit itself.
 Albeit, high clearance is recommended.
 From the start of Jones Valley Road it is about 6 miles one-way and 2,500' to the summit.

 There are a number of alternate routes, or modifications based on various roads in the area.
+Jones Valley Road/Babbitt Road can be reached via the north from Loyalton, California via Co Rd 860/Smithneck Rd, although the way described above is the best way to access from population centers in Sacramento and Reno/Carson City.
 It is also possible to approach via 4WD roads from the east coming out of Cold Springs, Nevada.
-However, Jones Valley Road is by far the most accessible and direct and probably the most scenic.
+However, Jones Valley Road/Babbitt Road is by far the most accessible and direct and probably the most scenic.